Sun Dried Tomato Chicken Florentine Pasta: this stuff is OMG good.

 - Cook the pasta according to package directions.
 Drain and set aside.

-- Stir in the cooked pasta and spinach - the spinach will start to cook down almost immediately.
-If needed, add extra water or broth or milk to the sauce to thin it out, or add more cheese to thicken slightly.
+- Stir in the cooked pasta and spinach – the spinach will start to cook down almost immediately.
+If needed, add in the chicken broth, a little at a time, to thin out the sauce.
+Season with salt to taste.

 Thank you again to DeLallo for sponsoring this post!